What are the symptoms of sarcoidosis?

 Symptoms such as heart palpitations and unexplained breathlessness must also be taken very seriously.
 They may be due to heart disease, including sarcoidosis affecting the heart.

 In some cases, symptoms come on suddenly, but don’t last very long.
 This is called acute sarcoidosis.
 Common symptoms of acute sarcoidosis are swollen glands, fever, tiredness, joint pains and lumps or rashes on the legs.

-If your symptoms develop gradually and last longer, this is called chronic sarcoidosis.
+If your symptoms develop slowly and last longer, this is called chronic sarcoidosis.
 This means that the condition is long term.
-People with long-term sarcoidosis often have fewer symptoms, but the symptoms can get worse over time.
+People with long-term sarcoidosis may have fewer symptoms, but the symptoms can get worse over time.

 Are there always symptoms?

-Some people don’t experience any symptoms.
+Some people never experience any significant symptoms.
 In this case, you may only discover you have sarcoidosis if you have a chest X-ray for another reason.